zenitopires/derelict/README.md

 ```
 If all goes well.
 You should see a colorful rectangle drawn on your screen.

+** As of right now, Ive only tested this on MacOS.
+It won't compile on Linux or Windows... yet**

 # Libraries
 Check out the dependencies of the project [here](docs/libraries.md)!